 Our curriculum has a unique Aboriginal focus, while covering the major requirements of law enforcement training.
 Your instructors are experienced in policing, so you’re learning from people who’ve been on the front lines of community law enforcement.
 Your studies will focus on:

 - dealing with addictions, family violence, suicide intervention;

 - historic and contemporary Aboriginal issues.

 This program prepares you for a job in policing.
 You’ll build job search skills by writing practice exams and participating in mock interviews.
 You’ll learn how to handle police service assessment processes.
 Best of all, you’ll participate in a work experience that gives you a chance to apply what you’ve learned in class in a community policing setting—and also to make connections with potential employers.

 Due to the COVID-19 pandemic, the physical work experience will be suspended until physical distancing restrictions have been lifted by the Chief Medical Officer and the Ministries of Health, and Advanced Education.
 Students will complete an alternate assignment that meets the learning outcomes for the work experience.
 This decision has been made in consultation with industry experts and partners with whom the program is working collaboratively to develop and update curriculum, including the work experience.
 Although this learning experience may look different, the quality of a Saskatchewan Polytechnic education and the value of the credentials you will receive, will remain at the highest level.

 Many of your courses are transferable to our Correctional Studies program, giving you a head start on earning a diploma.
 You can also transfer credits to University of Regina degree programs in Justice or Police Studies.

-In recent surveys, 9 out of 10 Aboriginal Policing Preparation grads in Prince Albert, Regina and Saskatoon say they are satisfied with the quality of their training, and 9 out of 10 say it effectively prepared them for employment in the policing field.
+In recent surveys, 9 out of 10 Aboriginal Policing Preparation grads say they are satisfied with the quality of their training, and 9 out of 10 say it effectively prepared them for employment in the policing field.